KFKX (AM): History

-Operation in Hastings, Nebraska (1923-1927)
+Operation in Hastings, Nebraska (1923–1927)

 In November 1920 the Westinghouse Electric and Manufacturing Company began operation of a radio broadcasting station, KDKA, in East Pittsburgh, Pennsylvania.
 The company became interested in linking various stations together for simultaneous network programming, but wanted to avoid the expense of leasing long-distance telephone lines.
 It was decided to test the practicality of using shortwave transmissions for distributing programming originating at KDKA.
 Beginning on March 4, 1923, in addition to its normal operation on 360 meters (833 kHz), KDKA transmitted on shortwave wavelengths from 80 to 100 meters (3,750 to 3,000 kHz), for local rebroadcasts on 360 meters by Westinghouse's station in Cleveland, Ohio, KDPM.

 The shortwave relay to KDPM was judged to be successful.
 However, Westinghouse was interested in nationwide distribution, and decided to move its relay target to the geographical center of the United States.
 On September 29, 1923, KFKX was licensed in Hastings, Nebraska, initially broadcasting on 1050 kHz.
 The station's call letters were randomly assigned from an alphabetical roster of available call signs.

 KFKX made its debut broadcast on November 15, 1923, featuring a mixture of programs received from KDKA, as well as offerings from a locally constructed studio.
 In addition to its broadcasts on the standard AM band, KFKX was equipped with a shortwave transmitter, which allowed it to relay KDKA programs for reception as far away as the Pacific coast.
-The town of Hastings was excited to have its own radio station, and local groups and citizens agreed to build studios in the Stitt Building and provide electrical service, worth about $1,200 dollars annually, without charge.
+The town of Hastings was excited to have its own radio station, and local groups and citizens agreed to build studios in the Stitt Building and provide electrical service, worth about $1,200 annually, without charge.
 In addition to general programs rebroadcast from KDKA, KFKX featured local programming geared toward agricultural communities, and the U.S Department of Agriculture credited the station with "distributing our information from the Great Plains States into many areas not heretofore reached by radio".